Efficient total face coloring of planar and toroidal maps: Total coloring and efficient domination

+\begin{definition} Let $G$ be a simple connected graph.
+A {\it total coloring}, or {\it TC}, of $G$ is a color assignment of colors to $V(G)\cup E(G)$ such that adjacent vertices get different colors, edges incident to the same vertex get different colors and if an edge $e$ is incident with a vertex $v$ then $e$ and $v$ get different colors.
+The {\it total chromatic number} $\chi''(G)$ of $G$ is the least number of colors required by a TC of $G$.\end{definition}

-Let $\Gamma$ be a simple connected graph.
-A {\it total coloring} or {\it TC} of $\Gamma$ is a color assignment to the vertices and edges of $\Gamma$ such that no two incident or adjacent elements (vertices or edges) are assigned the same color.
-The TC Conjecture, posed independently by Behzad in 1965 \cite{B1,B2} and by Vizing in 1969 \cite{V}, asserts that the total chromatic number of $\Gamma$ (namely, the least number of colors required by a TC) is either $\Delta(\Gamma)+1$ or $\Delta(\Gamma)+2$, (where $\Delta$ is the largest degree of any vertex of $\Gamma$).
-The TC Conjecture was established for cubic graphs \cite{Feng,Mazzu,Rosen,Vi}, meaning that the total chromatic number of cubic graphs is either 4 or 5.
-To decide whether a cubic graph $\Gamma$ has total chromatic number $\Delta(\Gamma)+1$, even for bipartite cubic graphs, is NP-hard \cite{Arroyo}.
+Let $G$ be a simple connected graph.
+A {\it total coloring}, or {\it TC}, of $G$ is a color assignment of colors to $V(G)\cup E(G)$ such that adjacent vertices get different colors, edges incident to the same vertex get different colors and if an edge $e$ is incident with a vertex $v$ then $e$ and $v$ get different colors.
+The TC Conjecture, posed independently by Behzad in 1965 \cite{B1,B2} and by Vizing in 1969 \cite{V}, asserts that the total chromatic number of $G$ (namely, the least number of colors required by a TC) is either $\Delta(G)+1$ or $\Delta(G)+2$, where $\Delta$ is the largest degree of any vertex of $G$.
+This conjecture was established for cubic graphs \cite{Feng,Mazzu,Rosen,Vi}, meaning that the total chromatic number of cubic graphs is either 4 or 5.
+To decide whether a cubic graph $G$ has total chromatic number $\Delta(G)+1$, even for bipartite cubic graphs, is NP-hard \cite{Arroyo}.
 A 2023 survey \cite{tc-as} contains an updated bibliography on TCs.